core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ### Allocation policy

 The IANA policies for future additions to this registry are "Hierarchical Allocation, Expert Review" {{RFC8126}}.
 Prior to a first allocation, the requesting organization must demonstrate a functional registry infrastructure.
 On subsequent allocation request(s), the organization must demonstrate the exhaustion of the prior range.
 These conditions need to be asserted by the assigned expert(s).
+If that extra-allocation is done within 3 years from the last allocatoin, the experts need to discuss this in the CORE working group mailing list.

 ### Initial contents of the Registry